ajstewart/racs-historical-transients/README.md

 # askap-image-diagnostic
 A module to perform diagnostic analysis on ASKAP images using the SUMSS catalogue.
 Creates a crossmatch catalogue for SUMSS -> ASKAP sources and also produces diagnostic plots.
 Also includes the ability to create postage stamps of each crossmatch and to search for transients from either catalogue.

+## Dependancies
+The only non-python module dependancy (all should be installed from pip install) required is the postgres plugin Q3C: https://github.com/segasai/q3c.
+However this is only required for the website.

 ## Installation
 I recommend to install the module to a new python environment using, for example, conda or virtualenv.